Penetration Testing: Staffing Firm

 To evaluate the security of their sensitive data, the SF engaged HBS to perform an external penetration test.
 We also performed an internal penetration test.
 Upon completion of the testing, we provided a 125 page detailed penetratin testing report.

 External Penetration Testing Results

-- Website Account Registration Enumeration: The website provided insight to the hacker of the existence / non-existence of account information, making it easier for a hacker to identify valid account credentials.
+- Website Account Registration Enumeration: The website provided insight of the existence / non-existence of account information, making it easier for an attacker to identify valid accounts.

-- Website Misconfiguration: Allowed for remote debugging of the web application, revealing valuable information to a hacker that gained access control.
+- Website Misconfiguration: Allowed for remote debugging of the web application, revealing valuable and detailed information about the application framework and code structure.

 - Website Password Storage: Website allowed for the storage of authentication credentials, opening client logins to the possibility of abuse from each local client instance.